mapcraftlabs/mapcraft_docs/advanced_features.md

 filtersInSidebar: true,
 ```

 Then configure which attributes get filtered using code like the following.
-The result should be a dictionary where the attribute name is the key and the value is either an object with `type` equal to `numeric` or `categorical`.
+The result should be a dictionary where the attribute name is the key and the value is either an object with `type` equal to `numeric`, `string`, or `categorical`.
 The numeric type will automatically allow less then, greater than, or between type operations, while the categorical must include an `enum` attribute with a list of possible values which will be used in the filtering, e.g. one could filter to counties in a region, and the user would be able to select the counties they want to view in Labs.
+The string option will allow the user to enter text and apply a filter based on a substring match.

 ```javascript
 filterAttributes: function () {